 You can start with my guide to the best natural stain removers, many of which can be used as household cleaners in other areas of the home.

-If you are looking for some natural pest control options as well, you can also check out my guide to getting rid of fleas and bed bugs in your home.
+If you are looking for some natural pest control options as well, you can also read our steps on how to get rid of fleas and bed bugs naturally in your home.

-You can read more about the highlights of the Konmari method here, or you can go straight ahead and get yourself a copy of the book.
+You can read more about the highlights of the Konmari method here.